brandyquinlan/PAIR/README.md

 # Your Launching Pad for At-Home Culinary Curation

-### Pair is an in-browser application that lets a user search and browse food and cocktail recipes to pair together.
+### Pair is a dynamic and mobile-responsive web application that lets a user search for food and cocktail recipes from separata databases and curate the results in one place.
 Pair is an essential tool for anyone looking for inspiration in the kitchen or behind the bar.

 ### Link to Deployed Project:
 * https://brandyquinlan.github.io/Project1/